jimregan/notes/_drafts/2026-01-22-chatgpt-reel-notes.md

 [Reel](https://www.instagram.com/reels/DS2xVN0Ep2p/)

-Understood. **Line-by-line translation + extracted vocabulary only.** No commentary.

----

 ## 1️⃣ Line-by-line translation

 **Lázár János a cigányságról**

 Lázár János on the Roma community

 **2018**

-**Onnantól kezdve az egy mese, hogy lehet integrálni, meg majd barátkozunk,** From that point on, it’s a fairy tale that integration is possible, that we’ll make friends,
+**Onnantól kezdve az egy mese, hogy lehet integrálni, meg majd barátkozunk,**

+From that point on, it’s a fairy tale that integration is possible, that we’ll make friends,

-**meg majd olyanok lesznek, mint mi.** and that they’ll become like us.
+**meg majd olyanok lesznek, mint mi.**

+and that they’ll become like us.

 **Ezt nehogy elhiggye már valaki.**

 Nobody should believe that.

 **600 éve élünk együtt a cigányokkal,**

 We have been living together with Roma people for 600 years,

-**és mind a mai napig nem tudtuk őket integrálni, hogy beszéljük világosan.** and to this day we have not been able to integrate them—let’s speak plainly.
+**és mind a mai napig nem tudtuk őket integrálni, hogy beszéljük világosan.**

+and to this day we have not been able to integrate them—let’s speak plainly.
----

 **2025**

 **Ebben az országban minden cigány gyerek boldogulni fog, amíg mi kormányzunk.**

 In this country, every Roma child will succeed as long as we are governing.

 **A cigány embernek nem adtál szót, ő haragszik rád.**

 You didn’t give the Roma person a chance to speak; he’s angry with you.

 **– Hát adtam volna, csak elment.**

 – Well, I would have, but he left.

 **– Jó, de nem mondjál le róla.
 Győzzed meg.**

 – Okay, but don’t give up on him.
 Convince him.

 **– Nem ismerem, úgyhogy…**

 – I don’t know him, so…

 **– De rád szavazott, vagy nem?**

 – But did he vote for you or not?

----

 ## 2️⃣ Extracted vocabulary